 It is also purported that the alleged visionary, Teresita Castillo, faced a similar ordeal.
 The Church interrogators composed a confession stating she had fabricated the apparitions to gain personal attention.
 Despite the intimidation, Teresita refused to sign it, only to be further threatened by a furious psychologist who acted as if he was going to hurl an ashtray at her.

 While never proven, it becomes more credible in light of the kangaroo commission.
 This naturally brings up the confession of the Prioress, Mother Mary Cecilia of Jesus.
 The negative judgment of Lipa rests primarily on this confession.
 How solid is it?

 This is a difficult question, but a contemporary incident illustrates the forces at play.
 This deals with Pope Francis and Cardinal Burke, one of the four Cardinals who composed the five dubias.
-Pope Francis has unofficially given his interpretation on a key point.
+Pope Francis has unofficially given his interpretation on a key point(which later was “officially” published in the AAS).
 The five dubias amount to a confession that this interpretation is heretical.
-Hmm, maybe the four (now three living) Cardinals should bring, say, an ashtray, if Pope Francis ever grants them an audience to discuss this.
+Hmm, maybe the four (now

 But the incident of interest centers on Fra’ Matthew Festing, who was elected to replace Albrecht von Boeselager, the prior Grand Master of the Order of Malta because of Boeselager’s direct involvement with distributing contraceptives.
 To keep things interesting, Cardinal Burke is the Cardinal Patron for this religious order, which also has the status of a sovereign nation.